 If you are hosting a table, we can offer you some resources to get started.
 Feel free to be creative and attract attention in your own unique way.

 Provide the Cogswell-Macy Act talking points to familiarize callers with the Act.
-The talking points are available for the House and the Senate, in English and Spanish.

 Thank You for Your Support!